 Business Combinations.
 In January 2017, the FASB issued authoritative guidance that clarifies the definition of a business to help companies evaluate whether acquisition or disposal transactions should be accounted for as asset groups or as businesses.
-The authoritative guidance will be effective for Applied in the first quarter of fiscal 2019 on a prospective basis, with early adoption permitted.
+The authoritative guidance will be effective for Applied in the first quarter of fiscal 2019 on a prospective basis.
 The impact of the adoption depends on the facts and circumstances of future acquisition or disposal transactions.

 Income Taxes: Intra-Entity Asset Transfers.
 In October 2016, the FASB issued authoritative guidance that requires entities to recognize at the transaction date the income tax consequences of intercompany asset transfers other than inventory.
-The authoritative guidance will be effective for Applied in the first quarter of fiscal 2019, with early adoption permitted.
-Applied is currently evaluating the effect of this new guidance on Applied's consolidated financial statements.
+Applied will adopt this standard in the first quarter of fiscal 2019 using a modified-retrospective approach resulting in a cumulative-effect adjustment to retained earnings.
+Applied estimates an increase in deferred tax assets of approximately \$1.6 billion with a corresponding increase in retained earnings related to the recognition of income tax effects of intraentity asset transfers that occurred prior to the adoption date.